-84 FCC, Universal Service, ¶ 813.
+68 FCC.
+Universal Service, ¶ 813.

-on the federal level as well as for states.
-For the time being, this will not pose a problem as the FCC chose to initially fund the universal service programs entirely with interstate revenues.86
+and sufficient" and that rates are "just, reasonable, and affordable."
+If interstate revenues must be distinguished from intrastate, CMRS providers may dispute methodology and calculations, necessitating agreement on how to assess contributions on the federal level as well as for states.
+For the time being, this will not pose a problem as the FCC chose to initially fund the universal service programs entirely with interstate revenues.70